feathersjs/docs/real-time/events.md

 messages.remove(1);
 ```

-## Client-side events

-To publish those events to other clients, Feathers currently supports two real-time providers (follow the links for the detailed documentation).

-* [Socket.io](socket-io.md) - Probably the most commonly used real-time library for NodeJS.
-It works on every platform, browser or device, focusing equally on reliability and speed.
-* [Primus](primus.md) - Is a universal wrapper for real-time frameworks that supports Engine.IO, WebSockets, Faye, BrowserChannel, SockJS and Socket.IO
+## Listening For Events

+It is easy to listen for these events on the client or the server.
+Depending on the socket library you are using it is a bit different so refer to either the [Socket.io](socket-io.md) or [Primus](primus.md) docs.

 ## Custom events

 By default, real-time clients will only receive the standard service events.
-It is however possible to define a list of custom events on a service as `service.events` that should also be passed.
+However, it is possible to define a list of custom events on a service as `service.events` that should also be passed.
 For example, a payment service that sends status events to the client while processing a payment could look like this:

 ```js
 class PaymentService {